ithllc/AAI_510_02_SU23/README.md

 Data
 -----------------------------
-[This](Data) folder contains the original csv files including the Thera Bank project.
+[This](Data) folder contains the original csv files with the Thera Bank project and tree.txt for showing tree stratue. tree.txt will provide some Model Transparency.

 Bin
 -----------------------------